DuckBot-Discord/DuckBot/.github/contributing.md

 > **Warning**
 >
 > The production version of this code can be located at [`branch:master`](https://github.com/DuckBot-Discord/DuckBot/tree/master).
-If you're looking to commit a bugfix you found in the bot, target [`branch:master`](https://github.com/DuckBot-Discord/DuckBot/tree/master) instead.
+If you're looking to submit a bugfix you found in the bot, target [`branch:master`](https://github.com/DuckBot-Discord/DuckBot/tree/master) instead.

 ## Good Bug Reports

 Please be aware of the following things when filing bug reports.

 1. Don't open duplicate issues.
 Please search your issue to see if it has been asked already.
 Duplicate issues will be closed.
 2. When filing a bug about exceptions or tracebacks, please include the *complete* traceback.
-Without the complete traceback the issue might be **unsolvable** and you will be asked to provide more information.
+This will allow us to see where in the code base the error happened.
 3. Make sure to provide enough information to make the issue workable.
-The issue template will generally walk you through the process but they are enumerated here as well:
     - A **summary** of your bug report.
 This is generally a quick sentence or two to describe the issue in human terms.
     - Guidance on **how to reproduce the issue**.
-Ideally, this should have a small code sample that allows us to run and see the issue for ourselves to debug. **Please make sure that the token is not displayed**.
-If you cannot provide a code snippet, then let us know what the steps were, how often it happens, etc.
+Let us know what the steps were, how often it happens, etc.
     - Tell us **what you expected to happen**.
 That way we can meet that expectation.
     - Tell us **what actually happens**.
 What ends up happening in reality?
 It's not helpful to say "it fails" or "it doesn't work".
 Say *how* it failed, do you get an exception?
 Does it hang?
 How are the expectations different from reality?
     - Tell us **information about your environment**.
-What version of discord.py are you using?
-How was it installed?
 What operating system are you running on?
+Are the installed requirements up-to-date?
 These are valuable questions and information that we use.

 If the bug report is missing this information then it'll take us longer to fix the issue.
 We will probably ask for clarification, and barring that if no response was given then the issue will be closed.